 Fortune 500 logos as social proof

-Digital Silk opens with a dark purple gradient and “WE GROW BRANDS ONLINE” in bold white type.
-Below: Sony, P&G, NYU, NFL, HP.
-Those five logos do more selling than any tagline could.
+Digital Silk opens with a direct hero headline.
 Forbes “Best Digital Agency of 2024” and DesignRush 5-star reviews add third-party validation on top of the client prestige.

 “REQUEST A QUOTE” appears in the header and as a hero CTA.
 The phone number shows up five times throughout the page.
-The overall feel is enterprise-grade—designed for a marketing VP at a Fortune 500 company, not a small business owner.
+The overall feel is enterprise-grade, designed for a marketing VP at a Fortune 500 company rather than a small business owner.

 Where it falls short is depth.
 The homepage carries the weight of the entire site, but individual service pages don’t go nearly as deep as competitors like Ignite Visibility or True North Social.
 For prospects researching a specific service, there’s less content to evaluate before reaching out.